-To enable resolution to a specific properties file, the Java API specifies naming conventions for the properties files in a resource bundle as bundleName_localeID.properties.
+To enable resolution to a specific properties file, the Java API specifies naming conventions for the properties files in a resource bundle as bundleName\localeID.properties.
 Give the set of message catalogs a collective name (for example, BankingResources).

-For information about locale IDs that are recognized by the Java API, see "Internationalization resources."
+For information about locale IDs that are recognized by the Java API, see "Internationalization resources" on page 145.